 5. Rockford Fosgate P3D4-12 Punch P3 DVC – Best Around 200$

-If you are looking for a good quality product that packs a punch without poking holes into your budget, you do not need to look beyond the Rockford Fosgate P3D4-12 Punch P3 DVC 12-Inch Subwoofer.
+If you want a good quality product that packs a punch without poking holes into your budget, you do not need to look beyond the Rockford Fosgate P3D4-12 Punch P3 DVC 12-Inch Subwoofer.

-With 600 watts RMS and 1200 watts peak power, this is an incredibly powerful option, but you will not have to worry about it heating up too much, as it comes with anodized aluminum voice coil formers that help in dissipating heat.
+With 600 watts RMS and 1200 watts peak power, this is a compelling option, but you will not have to worry about it heating up too much, as it comes with anodized aluminum voice coil formers that help dissipate heat.

-While you do get a lot of features with this particular model, you don’t have to worry about complex installations, as it is very easy to fix.
-It has also passed all the industry standards which is good.
+While this model has many features, you don’t have to worry about complex installations, as it is straightforward to fix.
+It has also passed all the industry standards, which is good.

 - The power output is astounding with 600 watt RMS and 1200 watts peak power, which translates to a great listening experience.